geoffrey-young/3D-Printing/models/voron/stealthburner/stl/lgx/README.md

 # lgx stealthburner stuff...

-everything is modeled on the last stealthburner beta, and has not been updated to reflect the general release (cosmetic) changes.
-I'll get to that eventually.  until then...
+now confirmed working with the official sb release!

+(I'll move it from the `beta` folder eventually.  probably.)

-### beta stuff:
+### stuff:

 | | | |
 | :--- | :--- | :--- |